igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 ## Track Lines

-When IGV loads a data file, it uses the file extension to determine the file format, the file format to determine the data type, and the data type to determine the default display options (see [Default Display](<?php echo base_path(); ?>DefaultDisplay)).
+When IGV loads a data file, it uses the file extension to determine the file format, the file format to determine the data type, and the data type to determine the default display options.
 Adding a track line to a data file modifies IGV's default display options.
 This can be particularly useful for file formats not associated with any particular type of data, such as the IGV file format.

 The following file formats allow track lines:

 *   BED, WIG, PSL
 *   IGV, CN, SNP, GFF, LOH, GFF3, SEG -- in these file formats, the track line must begin with a # symbol; i.e. #track

 IGV track lines are based on WIG track lines.
-See the UCSC site for the WIG track line syntax: [https://genome.ucsc.edu/goldenPath/help/wiggle.html](https://genome.ucsc.edu/goldenPath/help/wiggle.html).
+See the [UCSC website](https://genome.ucsc.edu/goldenPath/help/wiggle.html) for the WIG track line syntax.
 The following table describes the track line specifiers that IGV supports.
 IGV includes a few options that are not part of the UCSC specification.

+!!! note " "
-_**Note: IGV does not currently support multiple track lines in a single file.**_
+    IGV does not support multiple track lines in a single file.

 <table class="general" width="100%">
 	<thead>
 		<tr>